piero-vic/pierolescano.com/src/content/blog/status-update-2025-03.md

 ## Self-hosting

-I don't think much with my self-hosted setup.
+I don't thinker much with my self-hosted setup.
 It works fine without me having to constantly monitor it.
 However, once a month or so I check if there are any new applications worth deploying.
 This month I decide to try to add a single sign-on service to centralize the authentication for the apps I'm running on my Raspberry Pi.

 [Authelia](https://www.authelia.com/) seemed to be the easiest to set up.
 It is also written in Go, which is a plus for